AmplitudeAudio/doc-sdk/docs/project/collection.md

 - **`mode`**: The scheduler mode can be either `Random` or `Sequence`.
 - **`config`**: An object containing the configuration of the selected mode.

-Amplitude supports 02 (two) scheduler modes for collections, and for each mode a specific configuration:
+Amplitude supports two scheduler modes for collections, and for each mode a specific configuration:

 ### Random Scheduler